 how to have confidence in spite of everything

-This will ideally eliminate some of the bricks that you have placed between yourself and the dreams you secretly really want but do not think are possible.
+This will ideally eliminate some of the bricks you have placed between yourself and the dreams you do not think are possible.

 I've been unknowingly conducting scientific research on myself since I was 13, recording the data in my little fluffy pink journal; I only recently figured out how to make sense of it.
-I have come to a comprehension of myself that I will be on a roller coaster of: losing my hat on the top of a loopdeeloop (having acne) and then somehow catching it at the bottom (not having acne).
+I have come to an understanding with myself that I will be on a roller coaster of: losing my hat on the top of a loopdeeloop (having acne) and then somehow catching it at the bottom (not having acne).
 A vicious cycle indeed, especially starting at such a soul-sucking, gag-reflexing, vagina-bleeding age as fucking 13.
-To that girl, confidence was just a funky-fonted word on a chaotic poster of some kid in space smiling on a poster at school.
+To that girl, confidence was just a funky-fonted word on a chaotic poster at school.

-I think that if you have ever had acne, you know well of the deep hole that needs to be climbed out of to reach the starting level of confidence as everyone else.
-And honestly, somedays I still find myself sinking back into the ground due to the spots on my face and not making eye contact because I am afraid I will see the other person looking at my acne.
+If you have ever had acne, you know well of the deep hole that has to be climbed out of to reach the starting level of confidence as everyone else.
+And honestly, some days I still find myself sinking back into the ground due to the spots on my face — not making eye contact with anyone because I am afraid I will see the other person’s reaction to my face.
 In fact, I used to always have concealer strapped on me.
-Especially when I would spend the night at romantic partner’s houses, making sure to wash my face only after the lights have been turned off and then running to the bathroom in the morning to cover up my enflamed embarrassment with cream colored paint.
-Those with cystic acne know that not only is the embarrassment of how you look painful, but also the actual skin condition itself.
+I would spend the night at romantic partner’s houses, making sure to wash my face only after the lights have been turned off and then running to the bathroom in the morning to cover up my enflamed embarrassment with cream colored paint.
+Those with cystic acne know that not only is the embarrassment of how you look painful, but also the acne itself.

-That all goes to say, I have noticed that my confidence level rises and falls with the rollercoaster of acne that is my life.
-However, at (almost) 25, I have developed skills and ways to navigate this painful ride I have not departed from yet.
+That all goes to say, I have noticed that my confidence level rises and falls with the surface area on my face.
+However, at (almost) 25, I have developed skills and ways to navigate this painful ride I have yet to depart from.
 I know I deserve to feel confident no matter what I look like, and so do you.
-So, here is a list of ways I have clawed my way out of a deep hole of unconfidence (the same way the ring girl will climb out of your TV if you’re ever grossed out by acne).
+So, here is a list of tips that helped me claw my way out of a self-conscious hole.

 applicable to everyone who finds that they do not yield the confidence level they desire.